apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

   the non-immediate-pickup ones use `BP_LootableDestructible_Daffodil`.
   I can't see anything useful between those two -- the `_Daffodil` version just includes some Mimic-related code.
+* The yellow glow after rolling Lucky Dice hangs around for the usual duration.
+  No idea what controls that, but it doesn't get in the way of the sped-up loot shower.

 Changelog
 =========